 Creative Advertising Isn’t What You Think It Is

-That isn?t to say that free-form brainstorming can?t be extremely productive, or that non-marketing types can?t have a fabulous notion or two to contribute to your campaign.
-But contrary to popular notion, creative advertising and marketing concepts that actually work, not just look good, are less about edgy images, cool fonts, and ?catchy? marketing themes.
-In reality the creative process is part inspiration, part art, part science ? and when done correctly, all about data-fueled strategy.
-And most especially, good creative is born out of thinking that?s centered around your best customers, not your business.
+In reality the creative process is part inspiration, part art, part science – and when done correctly, all about data-fueled strategy.
+And most especially, good creative is born out of thinking that’s centered around your best customers, not your business.

 So the next time your team is at the drawing board, forget about the buzzy jargon and the musings about what’s cool or trendy.
 Instead, find out what happens when you introduce some strategy into your creative thinking.
 For example: